AayushKrShukla/yelpcamp/README.md

 Then go to localhost:3000.

 ## Live
-The prject is currently live on https://damp-hamlet-43653.herokuapp.com/
+The project is currently live on https://damp-hamlet-43653.herokuapp.com/